clustarr/docs/docs/webinterface.md

 ![](./assets/images/frontend/setup-proxmox-task-finished.png)

-Once the task is completed or failed, the circular progress indicator disappears and is replaced by an corresponding icon.
+Once the task is completed or failed, the circular progress indicator disappears and is replaced by a corresponding icon.

 ### Task output

 ![](./assets/images/frontend/setup-proxmox-task-output.png)

-The entire task output is displayed within a popup dialog that is opened on a click of the task element.
+The entire task output is displayed within a popup dialog that opens on a click of the task element.

 ### Cancel Task
 ![](./assets/images/frontend/cancel-task-button.png)